SocketCluster/socketcluster-website/website/versioned_docs/version-17.0.0/api-ag-action.md

   </tr>
   <tr>
     <td>HANDSHAKE_SC</td>
-    <td>A string constant which is used to indicate that an action is an SocketCluster handshake action.
+    <td>A string constant which is used to indicate that an action is a SocketCluster handshake action.
 See the <code>type</code> property above.</td>
   </tr>
   <tr>
     <td>MESSAGE</td>